LightJason/lightjason.github.io/content/framework/agentspeak.md

 </code></pre>
 <!-- htmlmin:ignore -->

-> If you don't want, that a plan is failing, if an action fails you can put at the end of this chain a ```true``` value.
-This models the behaviour _anything can go wrong, but the agent ignore the error(s)_.
+> If you don't want that a plan is failing, if an action fails you can put at the end of this chain a ```true``` value.
+This models the behaviour _anything can go wrong, but the agent ignores the error(s)_.

 <!-- htmlmin:ignore --><pre data-language="AgentSpeak(L++)"><code class="language-agentspeak">actionA << true;
 </code></pre><!-- htmlmin:ignore -->